koengommers/etholog/packages/sync-storage-transport/README.md

 # @etholog/sync-storage-transport

-A transport that logs to a sync storage like localStorage.
+A transport that stores logs in synchronous storage like localStorage.

 ## Installation